 start in both dimensions in order that the image is not distorted.

 These properties deal with aligning the tracks of the grid when there is extra space to distribute.
-This scenario would occur if the tracks that you have defined total less than the total width of the Grid Container.
+This scenario will occur if the tracks that you have defined total less than the total width of the grid container.

 Gap and legacy grid-gap properties